isc-projects/bind9/doc/arm/reference.rst

 .. note::

-   The ``$ORIGIN`` lines in the examples are for providing context to the examples only — they do not necessarily appear in the actual usage.
-They are only used here to indicate that the example is relative to the listed origin.
+   The ``$ORIGIN`` line in this example is only to provide context;
+   it does not necessarily appear in the actual usage.
+It is only used here to indicate that the example is relative to the listed origin.

 .. _zone_directives: